safdarabbas123/Future_Price_of_Biomass_Electricity_based_on_REMIND2.1/README.md

 # Step 1
 # Installation
 First install the pyam package.
-The process of installing Pyam typically involves utilizing Python package managers such as pip, conda or mamba.
+The process of installing Pyam typically involves utilizing Python package managers such as [pip](https://pypi.org/project/pip/) ,  [conda](https://github.com/conda/conda) or [Mamba](https://mamba.readthedocs.io/en/latest/).
 Users can easily install Pyam by running a simple command in their terminal or command prompt.
 However, for users who require more detailed instructions or encounter specific installation challenges, a comprehensive guide is available.
 [Please read this installation guide](https://pyam-iamc.readthedocs.io/en/stable/install.html) This guide offers step-by-step instructions, troubleshooting tips, and additional resources to ensure a smooth installation process for users of all levels of expertise.